-A brand new year always starts off with new possibilities and opportunities.
-For many, a new year offers a fresh start, and thousands will make a New Year's resolution to get their financial matters more organized.
+A new year offers a fresh start, and thousands will make a New Year's resolution to get their financial matters more organized.

-When sorting through various files regarding credit cards, many people may happen upon information regarding credit insurance.
-In fact, many people may be paying for this insurance and not even realize that they have it.
+When sorting through various files regarding credit cards, many people may happen upon information regarding consumer credit insurance (CCI).
+In fact, some people may be paying for this insurance and not even realize that they have it.
 Not a good idea--fees can sometimes be as high as $25 to $30 a month.

-Credit insurance is a type of coverage designed to pay off the minimum monthly payment in the event that a credit user cannot make their payments.
-Credit insurance is offered more and more, so if you haven't heard of it yet, chances are that you will.
-It is offered by credit card companies, banks, stores, car dealers--the list goes on.
+Consumer credit insurance is a type of coverage designed to pay off the minimum monthly payment in the event that a credit user cannot make their payments.
+Credit insurance is offered frequently, so if you haven't heard of it yet, chances are that you will.
+It is offered by credit card companies, banks, stores, car dealers and other organizations.

-The average rate of credit insurance is around 75 cents for each $100 of loan coverage per month.
-This means that if you carry a monthly balance of $3000, the insurance premium would cost you around $22 each month.
-That may not seem like a lot, but small sums add up: $22 dollars a month costs you $264 a year.
+The U.S. Government Accountability Office reports that credit insurance typically costs between $0.85 to $1.34 per month for each $100 of loan coverage.
+This means that if you carry a monthly balance of $3000, the insurance premium could cost you at least $25.50 each month.
+That may not seem like a lot, but small sums add up: $25.50 dollars a month costs you $306 per year, and that's assuming you are paying at the lowest end for CCI.

 - Credit disability insurance pays on your credit card bills if you become disabled.